ArthurMialon/StarterApiNodejs/README.md

 ## <img src="http://www.google.fr/url?source=imglanding&ct=img&q=https://www.neustar.biz/base/img/icon-routing-big-gry.png&sa=X&ei=TfVdVe7JBMiuU_6egYAD&ved=0CAkQ8wc&usg=AFQjCNFtPItDfyVkHaO3cor6gYg-sZ58LQ" width="50"><a name="routing"></a>Routing
 ### Create a new route
-To configure your routes go in lib/config/routes.js This is a simple object.
-Each route has his path and you can define options.
+To configure your routes go in folder lib/config/routes You will find multiple module where you can define you routes.

+##### In routes/default.js
-You can add a default object to your routes.
+You can add defaults configurations to your routes.
+Create new routes module in the folder then add them to default.js

 | Name             |   Type               |    Infos                           |
 | ---------------- |:---------------------|:-----------------------------------|